PDFToImageContent

 - Drag the

-PDFToImageContentcomponent onto the canvas from the Component Library. - Click the component to open the configuration panel.
+PDFToImageContentcomponent onto the canvas from the Component Library. - Click on the component to open the configuration panel.

-- Configure the parameters as needed.
+- Configure the component settings:

 Connections

-Usage Example
+Usage Examples

-Using the component in a pipeline
+Using the Component in a Pipeline

 This example shows a query pipeline that uses PDFToImageContent to convert uploaded PDF pages to images for multimodal AI processing.
 The pipeline extracts specified pages from PDF documents, converts them to ImageContent objects, and sends them to a vision-enabled chat model for analysis.